isolveapps/PrivacyPolicyDouments/METRUN.md

 For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to iSolve technologies.
 The information that we request will be retained by us and used as described in this privacy policy.

+**Phone Number**

+App uses phone number for login purpose.

+**Image capture**

+1. We want to inform you that we may require you to capture and transmit Patient / Client documents and images to establish that you are compliant as per company policy.
+2. We want to inform you that we may require you to capture and transmit Test Requesting form, Batch Sheet for Pre-Registration Process.

 **Log Data**

 We want to inform you that whenever you use our Service, in a case of an error in the app we collect data and information (through third-party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing our Service, the time and date of your use of the Service, and other statistics.